iOznny/ioznny/README.md

   - 🤔 &nbsp; Exploring new technologies and developing software solutions and more.
   - 🎓 &nbsp; Graduated from Computer Systems.
-  - 💼 &nbsp; I'm currently working on Full Stack Development projects but my favorite area is Frontend.
+  - 💼 &nbsp; I'm currently working on Software Developer in Frontend with Angular.
   - 🌱 &nbsp; Learning more about Backend Architectures and Frontend Developement.
   - ✍️ &nbsp; In my hobbies it is gaming, listening to music, playing a musical instrument and space.
   - ⚡ &nbsp; One of my favorite programming languages is Javascript.
+  - ⚡ &nbsp; I just want to be spiderman.
   </div>
 </div>